keetonian/AgCubio/README.md

 # base2
-Coop repository for Daniel Avery and Keeton Hodgson
+Co-op repository for Daniel Avery and Keeton Hodgson

 We misunderstood the original instructions, so we did the original work in Daniel's repository
 - Thus, for the complete commit history, visit https://github.com/uofu-cs3500-fall15/00880623